andrelohmann/ansible-role-hetzner_installimage/README.md

 Config Variables
 ---------------

-The following variables are suggested to be set within you ansible.cfg file
+The following variables are suggested to be set within your ansible.cfg file

     [defaults]
     inventory = __YOUR_INVENTORY__